Colibacillosis (Bacterial infection caused by E. coli) in Dogs

 Prognosis and follow-up care

-The prognosis for dogs with colibacillosis is generally good if the disease is detected and treated early.
-Most dogs recover completely with the right treatment.
+The prognosis for dogs with Colibacillosis is generally good if the disease is recognized and treated early.
+Most dogs recover completely with proper treatment.

 Prevention